eftafmo/dataviz/docs/es_local.md

       elastic:
    ```

-1. Install and start EC service:
+1. Install and start ES service:

 ```shell
 docker-compuse up -d
 ```

-1. Check if you get a response when hit [localhost:9200](http://localhost:9200):, if you get a response, that means EC is running.
+1. Check if you get a response when hit [localhost:9200](http://localhost:9200):, if you get a response, that means ES is running.

 1. Install the requirements or check if you have the latest version of django-haystack